How Does Scoring Work In Lacrosse?

-Lacrosse is a sport played between two teams of 10 players utilizing lacrosse sticks, a ball, and two goals.
-Regulation lacrosse fields are 110 yards long and 60 yards wide, with each team's goal placed on opposite sides.
+Lacrosse is played between two teams of 10 players utilizing lacrosse sticks, a ball, and two goals.
+Regulation lacrosse fields are 110 yards long and 60 yards wide, with each team’s goal placed on opposite sides.
 In lacrosse, players score by shooting the lacrosse ball into their opponent’s goal.
-After four quarters of play (the length of each quarter will vary based on the level of play), the team with the most points will be declared the winner.
+After four quarters of play (the length of each quarter will vary based on the level of play), the team with the most goals will be declared the winner.
 Read on to learn all about scoring in lacrosse.

 Each goal scored earns 1 point for the offensive team, regardless of where the goal is shot from.
-Goals are always worth only 1 point in lacrosse, except in Major League Lacrosse where a "2 point goal" was implemented for if a player shoots from behind the designated 2 point line on the field.
+Goals are always worth only one point in lacrosse, except in the Premier Lacrosse League, where a “two-point goal” was implemented for if a player shoots from behind the designated two-point line on the field.

-To receive points in lacrosse, offensive players will attempt to score on the opponent's goal using offensive plays that lead to a shot attempt.
+To receive points in lacrosse, offensive players will attempt to score on the opponent’s goal using offensive plays that lead to a shot attempt.
 Ideally, an offensive player will shoot the ball past the defense and goalie to score a goal.
 Lacrosse plays involve lots of movement, passing, screens, and communication to be executed properly.
-Even if the ball enters a team's goal on accident, without a player shooting it, or by the own team's defense or goalie touching the ball, the point still counts for the opposing team.
+Even if the ball enters a team’s goal by accident, without a player shooting it, or by the own team’s defense or goalie touching the ball, the point still counts for the opposing team.